bsdlab/Dareplane/README.md

 Dareplane is a modular and broad technology agnostic open source software platform for brain-computer interface research.
 [LSL](https://labstreaminglayer.org) is used for data communication and `TCP` sockets for module communication.
 The platform is designed to be minimalistic and to allow for easy development of custom modules, with minimal overhead of integrating existing code.

+The platform and first performance evaluations are published in [Dold et al., 2025, J. Neural Eng.
+22 026029](https://iopscience.iop.org/article/10.1088/1741-2552/adbb20)

+> [!IMPORTANT]
-**Caveat:** The platform is in an early alpha stage and is developed by a small group of developers.
-Although core functionality is implemented and the platform has been used in >20 experimental sessions including simultaneous recording of EEG, ECoG, LFP and other signal modalities, please be aware that bugs are still likely and thorough testing of every setup is required.
+> The platform is in an early stage and is developed by a small group of developers.
+Although core functionality is implemented and the platform has been used in >30 experimental sessions including simultaneous recording of EEG, ECoG, LFP and other signal modalities, please be aware that bugs still might occur and thorough testing is required.

 The target users are developers of experimental setups who require customized software components, or who just want to have full control over the functionality of data I/O, algorithmic processing, and/or on stimulation and feedback.
 For this user group, Dareplane aims to provide a minimalistic framework which allows to develop and integrate bespoke modules in a simple way.
 It is a mind-child of the [https://suckless.org/](https://suckless.org/) philosophy and tries to adapt it in a pragmatic manner with research in the focus.